sourcemeta/learnjsonschema.com/content/2020-12/meta-data/readOnly.markdown

 * The value of this keyword must be a boolean.
 * `readOnly` does not affect data validation but serves as an informative annotation.
-* Omitting this keyword has the same behavior as a value of false.

 ## Examples